MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/index.md

 > [!NOTE]
 > Custom Learning is currently in internal testing and not yet publicly available.

-## Self service, customizable training from Microsoft
+## On-demand, custom training from Microsoft
 Custom Learning for Office 365 (Custom Learning) is a customizable, on-demand training solution designed to increase usage and adoption of Office 365 in an organization.

 ![cg-introducing.png](media/cg-introducing.png)